Fever (Kylie Minogue album): Music and lyrics

 The lyrical content of Fever chiefly focuses on themes of love and enjoyment.
 Thompson described the album to be "all about dancing, fucking, and having a good time".
 In the song "Love at First Sight", Minogue describes how she fell in love with her partner at "first sight" and how it led to good things happening for her.
 "Can't Get You Out of My Head" was termed a "mystery" as the singer never mentions who her object of desire in the song is.
 Lynskey Dorian from The Guardian suggested that Minogue refers to either "a partner, an evasive one-night stand or someone who doesn't know she exists" as her obsession.
 The production of "Give It to Me" contrasts with its lyrics: Minogue urges her partner to "slow down," but the beat "goes in the opposite direction and tells your body to push it a little more on the dance floor."
 The lyrics of "Fragile" are simple and aim directly at the "[listener's] heart".
 "Come into My World" is a "plea for love" as Minogue invites her partner into her life.
-On the other hand, "Dancefloor" focuses on issues like dealing with an end of a relationship, with Minogue celebrating a break-up by "lose[ing] it in the music".
+On the other hand, "Dancefloor" focuses on issues like dealing with an end of a relationship, with Minogue celebrating a break-up by "[losing] it in the music".